Kushalpratapcodes/hyprland-riceed-by-glup/README.md

 ### 🌱 About

 This project is my rolling Hyprland configuration.
 Every tweak, package, and script I use is version-controlled here, building toward a full system that I can restore instantly after a clean Arch install.
+So do with it as you will.

 Think of it as my own reproducible Linux environment: same look, same workflow, zero setup hassle.